-- 1) Seller may terminate this agreement if the Buyer's spouse does not sign quit claim deed within 5 days of mutual acceptance. - 2) Seller to have carpets professionally cleaned and shall provide invoice of such prior to closing. - 3) Agreement is subject to Buyer's 1031 Exchange. - 4) Disclose if one of the brokers is related to one of the parties (e.g., Listing Broker is related to Seller). - 5) Disclose if one of the parties is a licensed broker (e.g., Buyer is a licensed real estate broker in the state of Washington).
+- Seller or Buyer may terminate this agreement if Buyer's spouse does not sign quit claim deed within 5 days of mutual acceptance in which event earnest money shall be refunded to Buyer. - 2) Seller to have carpets professionally cleaned and shall provide invoice of such prior to closing. - 3) Agreement is subject to Buyer's 1031 Exchange. - 4) Disclose if one of the brokers is related to one of the parties (e.g., Listing Broker is related to Seller).

+5) Disclose if one of the parties is a licensed broker (e.g., Buyer is a licensed real estate broker in the state of Washington).

-BUYER'S NOTICE OF TERMINATION (HOMEOWNERS' ASSOCIATION REVIEW - FORM 22D) - From 90W (page 69): This is the form a Buyer would use to give notice of termination after reviewing the HOA information (or realizing that none may be forthcoming) and making demand for refund of earnest money.
+BUYER'S NOTICE OF TERMINATION (HOMEOWNERS' ASSOCIATION

+REVIEW - FORM 22D) - From 90W (page 57): This is the form a Buyer would use to give notice of termination after reviewing the HOA information (or realizing that none may be forthcoming) and making demand for refund of earnest money.

-FIRPTA CERTIFICATION - Form 22E (page 70): This is a form a closing agent will use if the Seller is not taxable entity in this country to make sure to comply with federal tax laws (Section 1445 of the U.S. Internal Revenue Code) that a Buyer of a U.S. real property interest must withhold tax if the Seller is a foreign person unless one of the exceptions in the Act applies.
+FIRPTA CERTIFICATION - Form 22E (page 58): Seller shall execute this form (or similar) and provide such to the Closing Agent within 10 days of mutual acceptance make sure to comply with federal tax laws (Section 1445 of the U.S. Internal Revenue Code) that a Buyer of a U.S. real property interest must withhold tax if Seller is a foreign person unless one of the exceptions in the Act applies.
+Listing licensees should consider having Seller complete and sign this certification at the time of listing and make available in Associated Docs in the MLS.
+DO NOT, however, fill in Seller's social security number on the form.
+This should be provided by Seller to Closing Agent at closing!